salvatorebriga/laravel-dc-comics/README.md

-# For run the projectfollow this step:
+# For run the project follow this step:

     1. composer install;
     2. copy the .env.example file and rename it like ".env";